 Definition:

 Mean Repair Time (MRT) is the average time required to repair and restore a system to operational condition after a failure is detected.
 It does not include time to detect.
-Only time plan the repair, execute the repair, and restore.
+Only the time to plan the repair, execute the repair, and restore.

 - a – time to detect the failure